Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Missing Annotation Mining in Partially-Labeled Dataset

 \subsection{Cross-Slice Box Propagation}

-In oncological practice, radiologists generally measure a 3D lesion on a 2D slice where it has the largest cross-sectional size according to the response evaluation criteria in solid tumours (RECIST)~\cite{Eisenhauer2009RECIST}, so the DeepLesion dataset only contains 2D boxes.
+In oncological practice, radiologists measure a 3D lesion on a 2D slice where it has the largest cross-sectional size according to the response evaluation criteria in solid tumours (RECIST)~\cite{Eisenhauer2009RECIST}, so the DeepLesion dataset only contains 2D boxes.
 We can find MAs by recovering the lesion's boxes in other slices~\cite{Wang2019missing}, see \Fig{miss_annot_mine} (a).
 We collect all 2D proposals on the training set of DeepLesion, and then group boxes in adjacent slices if their IoU is larger than $ \theta $.
-The grouped boxes are called ``tracklets''~\cite{Jin2018mining}.
+Given a set of 2D boxes $ A_i $ in slice $ i $, we check the boxes $ A_{i+1} $ in slice $ i+1 $.
+Denote $ a_{i,j} $ as the $ j $th box in slice $ i $.
+If $ a_{i,j}\in A_i,\, a_{i+1,k}\in A_{i+1} $, and $ \text{IoU}(a_{i,j}, a_{i+1,k}) > \theta$, then $ a_{i,j}$ and $a_{i+1,k} $ are considered as the same lesion and grouped together.
+It is also possible that one box cannot be grouped with any other boxes in adjacent slices.
+It will be treated as one group with a single 2D box.
+Thus, we can combine 2D boxes in a volume to several groups, also known as tracklets~\cite{Jin2018mining}, each representing a recovered 3D lesion proposal.
 Next, we check the ``key-slice IoU'' of a tracklet, namely, if any 2D box in the tracklet overlaps with an existing annotation with IoU $ >\theta $.
 If so, the boxes on other slices in this tracklet are considered as mined MAs.